 The 'on-call' cover you are able to provide to your local fire station will be discussed between you and the Station Manager.
 It is important to ensure that your declaration and availability is sustainable and benefits both you and the fire station.

 Stage 3: Interview

-You will be interviewed by the Station Manager and the local On-call Support Officer.
+You will be interviewed by the Station Manager and your On-Call Support Officer.

 Stage 4: Fitness test